SambathSoth/my-portfolio/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-repo.git`
+1. Clone the repository: `git clone https://github.com/SambathSoth/my-portfolio`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd my-portfolio`
 3. Install dependencies: `yarn install or npm install`
 4. Start the development server: `npm run dev or yarn dev`
 5. Open your browser and visit: `http://localhost:3000`